rijuai/riju-old/README.md

 2. Install PNPM.
 3. Install the dependencies using
    `pnpm install`
-4. Set the environment variables in `.env.local` according to `.env.example`.
+4. Set the environment variables in `.env` according to `.env.example`.

 ## Tech Stack